SwissborgDAO/Crystal-Codex/README.md

 Useful for example to use the bot as a dictionnary.

 for the bot to work,
-One need an [airtable](https://airtable.com/) account, or connect to one, and have a config.json, which must be added to the project with the follow information:
+One need an [airtable](https://airtable.com/) account, or connect to one, and have a config.json, which must be added to the project with the following information:

 ```
 {